5 Privacy Trends for 2025: What to Watch For

 If a data subject makes an access request, you can’t just give them their data in multiple complex formats—it needs to be a common format that can be accessed reasonably easily.

-Data subjects have the right to object to how their personal data is used for sales, marketing, or other non-service-related purposes according to Article 21.
+Data subjects have the right to object to how their personal data is used for sales, marketing, or other non-service-related purposes according to Article 21, including the exercise of these rights.
 There are exemptions, but you need to prove you have legitimate grounds to continue processing the data.

 For instance, if the processing is needed to carry out a task for public benefit, objecting is not permitted.
 Similarly, if the controller needs to process the data to provide the data subject with a service they signed up for, an objection isn’t possible.